Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 Problem Statement: **Airbnb hosts are fuelling the impacts mentioned above by renting out their residential properties as illegal short-term rentals.**

+Objective: **Use host and listing characteristics to identify listings that maybe engaged in illegitmate rental.**

 ## Table of Contents
 [**Overall Flow Model**](https://github.com/Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis#overall-flow-model)